NeurodataWithoutBorders/nwb-overview/README.rst

 **Step 3:** Update the ``<my*>`` parts and add a brief description of your tool as well as an image for your tool.

-**Step 4:** You may add additional sections as approbriate to the page, e.g., to describe tool features, usage, or installation.
+**Step 4:** You may add additional sections as appropriate to the page, e.g., to describe tool features, usage, or installation.
 In particular, also consider adding a section on ``Compatability with NWB`` to describe how your tools integrate with NWB (e.g., does your tool support read/write/update of specific neurodata_types in NWB and does your tool require any extensions).

 **Step 5:** In ``docs/source/tools/tools_home.rst`` Add your tool to the toctree at the top of the page to ensure the tool gets listed in the main menu